Remote-Yao/Remote-Yao.github.io/_pages/about.md

 ---
-layout: archive
-title: "CV"
-permalink: /cv/
+permalink: /
+title: "Academic Pages"
 author_profile: true
 redirect_from:
+  - /about/
-  - /resume
+  - /about.html
 ---

 {% include base_path %}